Up to $500,000

 A. Most people are able to control their Diabetes with oral medication, diet and exercise.

 In the past, diabetes was considered a completely uninsurable condition.
-The insurance carriers would not even review the application or an agent would not accept the application if you were a diabetic.
+The companies were not even bothered to check the application at all.

 A legitimate life insurance plan for a diabetic would be impossible to obtain.